jelly/jelly.github.com/_posts/2017-05-13-arch-weekly-1.md

 ---
 layout: post
-title: "Arch weekly 2017-05-17"
+title: "Arch weekly #1"
 date: 2017-05-17 20:00
 comments: false
 categories: [Arch, weekly, news]
 ---

 This is the first edition of Arch weekly, a small weekly post about the news in the Arch Linux community.
+Hopefully this will be a recurring weekly blog post!

 ## linux-hardened appears in [community]